A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: State of the art

 The \ac{plp} problem typically presents as an optimization problem that aims to distribute production process steps across various stages, while satisfying operational constraints.
 The most common approach is a \ac{mip} model, formulated based on constraints such as cycle time limits, precedence relations, and station capacities.
 The objective is to maximize the process output or the total cost for a given set of resources.

 Beyond that, a wave of metaheuristic approaches complements the traditional exact methods.
 Genetic algorithms, simulated annealing, ant colony optimization, and particle swarm optimization have gained prominence due to their flexibility and effectiveness in handling complex and large-scale problems \citep{line-bal-review}.
 In addition, \cite{li.zhi.2024} implemented chance-constrained stochastic models combined with a branch-and-bound and remember algorithm, which ensures solution feasibility under probabilistic constraints.
-Although not guaranteeing optimal solutions, most of these methods are simple, fast, robust, and often offer high-quality solutions, making them suitable for modern variable and complex manufacturing environments \citep{Ahmad.2024}.
+Although not guaranteed to produce optimal solutions, most of these methods are simple, fast, and robust, often yielding high-quality results, making them suitable for modern variable and complex manufacturing environments \citep{Ahmad.2024}.